 This year you may want to try these traditional Holiday desserts from different countries.

 Christmas is celebrated in many places throughout the world.
 From a gastronomic point of view, there is a guiding thread that is common to many nations: Christmas desserts.
-Here are some of traditional desserts being served in seven different countries to celebrate the festive season:
+Here are some of the traditional desserts being served in seven different countries to celebrate the festive season:

 There is no one like the French to demonstrate all that is chic, luxurious and refined about their products during Christmas.
 The puddings, of course, are no exception.
 If you had to choose one, it would without a doubt be the “Bûche de Noël”, a cake in the shape of a log, rolled and covered in chocolate, cream, jam or caramel, and decorated with a Christmas theme.